Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Introduction

 As an example, consider the linear systems problem, for which the pioneering HHL algorithm was proposed \cite{harrow2009quantum}.
 The current state-of-the-art quantum linear systems solver (QLSS) presented in Ref.~\cite{costa2021optimal} uses $\OC(\log(N))$ algorithmic qubits and a block encoding oracle to process $N\times N$ matrices.
 This algorithm only needs to make a small number of calls to the block encoding if the matrix is well-conditioned, compared to the runtime of classical linear systems algorithms.
-However, for general matrices an implementation of the block encoding using QRAM\footnote{Quantum Random Access Memory (QRAM): a widely-studied data access structure that allows for coherent access to classical data \cite{giovannetti2008quantum, di2020fault, hann2021resilience}} in depth $\OC(\log(N))$ requires $\OC(N^2)$ qubits \cite{hann2020hardware,giovannetti2008quantum,clader2022quantum}.\footnote{The minimum qubit count implementation in Ref.~\cite{clader2022quantum} requires $\OC(N)$ qubits and $\OC(N)$ depth per call to the block encoding.
+However, for general matrices an implementation of the block encoding using QRAM \footnote{Quantum Random Access Memory (QRAM): a widely-studied data access structure that allows for coherent access to classical data \cite{giovannetti2008quantum, di2020fault, hann2021resilience}} in depth $\OC(\log(N))$ requires $\OC(N^2)$ qubits \cite{hann2020hardware,giovannetti2008quantum,clader2022quantum}.\footnote{The minimum qubit count implementation in Ref.~\cite{clader2022quantum} requires $\OC(N)$ qubits and $\OC(N)$ depth per call to the block encoding.
 Alternatively, a QROM (Quantum Read-Only Memory) can be implemented using $\OC(\log N)$ qubits, but $\OC(N^2)$ gates.} Thus, for general matrices the exponential savings in space resources are nullified.
-In order to circumvent this burden, one could search for specific classes of matrices for which the QRAM requirements are less costly than the algorithmic qubits.
-Indeed, for matrices that are $L$-sparse in an efficiently implementable unitary basis, block encodings can be implemented substantially more efficiently than in the general case \cite{childs2018toward, babbush2018encoding, berry2019qubitization,wan2021exponentially} (see also \cite{camps2022explicit} specifically for sparse matrices in the computational basis).
-However, this is still an additional resource cost that we argue could be minimized further when considering early implementations of fault-tolerant algorithms.
-Moreover, it is important to consider the exact problem that the quantum algorithm solves: the QLSS returns a quantum state in which the solution vector is encoded with some non-zero additive error, unlike textbook classical solvers that provide full classical vector exactly.
+In order to circumvent this burden, {one should search for specific classes of matrices with structure for which access is less costly}. {For instance}, for matrices that are $L$-sparse in an efficiently implementable unitary basis, block encodings can be implemented {with substantially less quantum cost} than in the general case \cite{childs2018toward, babbush2018encoding, berry2019qubitization,wan2021exponentially}. {However, this still leads to an additional qubit overhead} that we argue could be minimized further when considering early implementations of fault-tolerant algorithms. {For matrices sparse in the computational basis, up to ${\OC}(N)$ qubit overhead is still required \cite{di2020fault}, unless one seeks additional structure such that the matrix entries can be efficiently coherently computed.} {Second}, it is important to consider the exact problem that the quantum algorithm solves: the QLSS returns a quantum state in which the solution vector is encoded with some non-zero additive error, unlike textbook classical solvers that provide full classical vector exactly.
 Thus, in order to assess the utility of quantum linear systems solvers, full end-to-end applications including possible additional subroutines need to be carefully analyzed \cite{aaronson2015read}.
 For instance, it may be more fair to compare the quantum algorithm to randomized classical solvers which allow for some error \cite{strohmer2009randomized}, or so-called "dequantized" approaches which operate with a classical data structure analogous to QRAM \cite{gilyen2022improved, shao2022faster}.
 We discuss various approaches to linear systems in more detail in Section \ref{sec:linear-systems-comparison}.